arma-events/docs/src/en/events.md

 Next select the community for the event.
 You get a list of all communities you are member of to choose from.

+> [!IMPORTANT]
+> Every event is linked to an existing community.
+You can't create events without that connection.
+If you are not part of any community then create your own community first.

 Now choose an event title or generate a title randomly by pressing the dice icon.

 > [!CAUTION]